-Congratulations!
 You’ve received your set of the clearest aligners on the planet!
-So how do you care for your new aligners?
+So how do you care for them,

-● Soak your aligners.
-Never brush them.
-If you do have to use a brush to remove debris, ensure that it is a soft bristle brush and use it to gently remove the debris.
+● Soak your aligners, and only use a soft bristle tooth-brush to remove debris.
 Use lukewarm (never hot) water and a little vinegar to keep your trays clear and sanitized.

-● This may be a good time to think about getting an extra pair of retainers for yourself (they last for years if kept well), and they're always good to have in case you misplace a set.
-Get an extra set by clicking here, or if you want to we offer $75 OFF - click here for 2 sets.
+This may be a good time to think about getting an extra pair of retainers for yourself (they last for years if kept well), and they're always good to have in case you misplace a set.
+Get an extra set by clicking here, or if you want to we offer $50 OFF - click here for 2 sets of retainers every year.

 In a cup, mix 1 part white vinegar to 3 parts warm (not hot) water.